AppLayerLabs/applayer-gitbook/bdk-implementation/p2p-encoding.md

 ---
-description: How P2P messages are structured in the Blockchain Development Kit (BDK).
+description: How P2P messages are structured in the BDK
 ---

 # P2P Encoding

-This subchapter explains how P2P data travels through AppLayer, and how said data is encoded and decoded between nodes.
-All hexes displayed in this document are interpreted as bytes.
+This subchapter explains how P2P data travels through a BDK-powered blockchain, and how said data is encoded and decoded between AppLayer nodes.
+All hex strings displayed in this document are interpreted as raw bytes in code.

 ## Handshake